warwick-cybersecurity-WM145-24/dev-desktop-setup/README.md

 ## Usage

-Use with `ansible-pull` to initialise a local install
+Use with `ansible-pull` to initialise a local install on Ubuntu

 ```bash
 apt-get update && apt-get install -y ansible git